MarcAbouAbdallah/BoardGameHub/README.md

 Bora is a second year computer engineering student.
 From an early age, robots piqued his interest.
 Similarly, robotics is his area of interest.
 In his spare time, He enjoys playing overlooked video games to relax.

 **Mubeen Mohammed**\
-Mubeen is a third year engineering student.
+Mubeen is a third year software engineering student.
 His interest in AI applications and machine learning.
 In his free time, he enjoys playing chess and building cool stuff and automating them

 **Raphaël Verger**\
 Raphaël is a third year computer engineering student.
 He is mainly focused on machine learning, data analysis and software development.
 Outside of the classroom, he enjoys traveling and taking pictures!